 Determining the true value of your home

 As the U.S. housing industry continues to emerge from the Great Recession, signs are pointing toward positive recovery.
 In fact, a recent report from the Joint Center for Housing Studies of Harvard University states that the home improvement industry could see record spending in 2015.
 It’s news like this that may have you contemplating an update to your house.
 Even if you plan to stay in your home for years to come, it’s important to consider which home remodeling projects offer the potential for a positive return on investment.
+If you have a plan to sell your home after the renovations are over, you will need to do your research on how to go about this, especially if you are a first-time seller.
+Checking out websites such as Get Fair Home Offers can help assist you through this.

 “Research shows that more homeowners intend to remain in their homes after remodeling, however, resale value is still a major factor when planning renovations,” said Susan Selle, chief marketing officer of exterior building products manufacturer Ply Gem Industries.